 Her mother stared into her daughter’s eyes.
 “You’d never make a good hunting dog.”

 “Hey!
 Brit!
 Cleo!
-Get away from there!” yelled their woman human.
+Get away from there!” shouted their woman human.
 Cleopatra’s mother turned away, looked back at us once more, then ran off to her people.

-There was silence for a while.
+There was silence.
 My mother stood above Winona, protectively.
 She bent her head down and sniffed her head, then licked her bloody ear.

 “Win,” I whispered, and nudged her head with my nose.
 Her head flopped back into the grass when I let go.
 I whined.